pbgo2/portfolio/README.md

 # portfolio
-ALL projects runnable in Ubuntu only
+ALL projects runnable in Ubuntu ONLY